kuzzleio/documentation-old/src/sdk-reference/security/create-user.md

 }
 ```

-Create a new user in Kuzzle.
+Create a new user in Kuzzle Backend.

 <aside class="notice">
-There is a small delay between user creation and their creation in our search layer, usually a couple of seconds.
+There is a small delay between user creation and its availability in our search layer (usually a couple of seconds).
-That means that a user that was just been created will not be returned by <code>searchUsers</code> right away
+That means that a user that was just created may not be returned by the <code>searchUsers</code> function at first.
 </aside>

 ---